Howdy folks! 🙂

 - Again, use the wooden spoon to whip through the Okra a few times to make sure it not only stays in the pot, but also to make sure the tomatoes are cooked through.

-- To the pot of cooked Okra, add your Bondwe leaves.
-Make sure these are separated from the stems.
-I don’t mind the stalks too much as they add some texture to the dish :-).
+- To the pot of cooked Okra, add the Bondwe leaves.
+Some people remove the stems, but I don’t mind them too much as they add some texture to the dish :-).
 You can also cut the leaves up finely with a knife, or add them in whole, as is my preference.

 - Combine well with a cooking stick and make sure the leaves are incorporated with the cooked Okra.
 Cover the pot and cook for at least 5 minutes.